MicronOxford/SpekCheck/README.md

 filter/dichroic combinations.

-If the dye has absorption spectra it will calculate the excitation efficiency and quantum yeild will allow calculation of the relative brightness (where 100% of Alexa-488 is 10.0).
+If the dye has absorption spectra it will calculate the excitation efficiency and quantum yield will allow calculation of the relative brightness (where 100% of Alexa-488 is 10.0).

 .
 This currently is not passed through any